williavs/hunter-2/README.md

 streamlit run streamlit_app.py
 ```

-2. Configure your API keys in the sidebar (if not set in `.env` file)
+2. Configure your API key in the sidebar (if not set in `.env` file)

 3. Add your company context information:
    - Enter your company website URL and target geography